Coal shares fall as Alpha, Walter cut outlooks

 Several U.S. miners have recently announced plans to increase met coal exports to the Pacific Rim area and Peabody is actively looking to acquire Australian coal assets to serve the Asian market.
 Met coal is a key steelmaking ingredient, used to fire blast furnaces.

-But Brean Murray Carret & Co analyst Jeremy Sussman cautioned against viewing Alpha's lowered forecast as a signal the hot Asian steel market was cooling.
+But Sussman cautioned against viewing Alpha's lowered forecast as a signal the hot Asian steel market was cooling.

 "This is the first time we've seen it, but I don't think it would be fair to say Asia is slowing down," he told Reuters in a telephone interview.